 Approved Prelicensing Courses [s.
 628.92 (7), Wis.
 Stat.]

 Candidates for an individual navigator license must complete at least 16 hours of prelicensing training before applying for an individual navigator's license.
 An overview of the topics covered during the prelicensing training is available in the Prelicensing Course Outline (opens in new window).

 There are vendors offering training courses across the state.
 Fees and offerings may vary depending on the vendor.
 To view a list of approved courses visit www.sircon.com.
 Select "Look Up Education Course/Credits;" select "Approved Courses Inquiry;" select "Wisconsin;" click "Submit;" select an "Education Type" of "Pre-Licensing Education" and a "Course Category" of "Navigator PE;" and click "Submit."

 Candidates must also successfully pass a written examination that tests the individual's knowledge of the duties and responsibilities of a navigator, the insurance laws and regulations of Wisconsin, and state public assistance programs and eligibility.
-An overview of the topics upon which the examination is based is available in the Examination Content Outline (opens in new window).
+An overview of the topics upon which the examination is based is available in the Wisconsin Licensing Handbook (opens in new window).

 It is highly recommended that candidates take the prelicensing training before sitting for the examination.

 Candidates for an individual navigator license must successfully pass a written examination before applying for a license.
 The examination tests the candidate's knowledge of the duties and responsibilities of a navigator, the insurance laws and regulations of Wisconsin, and state public assistance programs and eligibility.
 To assist candidates in preparing for the examination, the Office of the Commissioner of Insurance (OCI) has assembled the following materials: